 H1.
 Estimated aid awarded to degree-seeking students: (using the same cohort reported in question B1.
 Aid awarded to international students - i.e., those not qualifying for federal aid - is included.
 Aid that is non-need-based but that was used to meet need is reported in the need-based aid columns):

-The academic year for which data are reported for items H1, H2, H2A, and H6: 2006-2007 estimated.
+The academic year for which data are reported for items H1, H2, H2A, and H6: 2007-2008 estimated.
+Data for H1A is based on 2006-2007 actuals.

 Which needs-analysis methodology does your institution use in awarding institutional aid?